huggingface/blog/opinion-classification-with-kili-and-huggingface-autotrain.md

 ## Conclusion

-Now we can use the pre-trained model to try to understand the potential shortcomings of the application.
+Now we can use the pre-trained model to try to understand the potential shortcomings of the mobile application.
 Then it would be easier to analyze a specific feature.

 We used HuggingFace’s powerful APIs and AutoTrain along with Kili’s easy-to-use interface in this example.
 The modeling with AutoTrain just took 30 minutes, it chose the models and trained them for our use.
 AutoTrain is definitely much more efficient since I spent more time as I develop the model by myself.